 The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

-In the heart of the Amazon, some objects transcend time without losing their symbolic power.
+In the heart of the Amazon, certain objects transcend time without losing their symbolic power.
 The Muiraquitã is one of them.

-Far from folkloric or mystified interpretations, the Muiraquitã is first and foremost an object of protection, strength, and alliance, deeply rooted in the social and political relations of certain Amazonian societies.
-It is intimately linked to the Icamiabas, to networks of inter-community alliances, and to a tradition of transmission that still exists today.
+Far from folkloric or mystified interpretations, the Muiraquitã is, above all, an object of protection, strength, and alliance, deeply rooted in the social and political relations of certain Amazonian societies.
+It is intimately linked to the Icamiabas, to inter-community alliance networks, and to a tradition of transmission that still exists today.

 The Muiraquitã is a small sculpted object, most often made of clay, worn as a pendant or kept on one's person.